kirarpit/the-odd-blog/minimal-mistakes/_posts/2020-01-17-post-installation-setup-for-ubuntu.md

   - This maps "Alt+j" to Down, "Alt+k" to Up and so on

 ### Use capslock as escape
-- Map the capslock key to the escape key
+Vim users are in for a treat with this one!
+Have you ever used the Capslock key since your inception into the world of capslocks?
+The only times it makes its presence in my life is when I am annoyed and about to type a password for the third time.
+Put it to work and enjoy another Esc key, much closer to your hand and heart.
 - Append the following to ~/.Xmodmap

     ```shell
     ! set capslock to escape key